mostafa-abokhadra/backEndRef/nodeJs/2-moreModules.md

 // now if you tried to import it again const hero2 = require("./file1.js")
 // the imoprted instance will still have newName ast it's name not batman as the moudule is cached once it is imported
+// so don't export an instance import the class if you want to create more instances
 ```